Best Books3

-PBR Book Review: (by- Linda ) With an understated but clear writing style, Maggie O'Farrell writes about finding love, the essence of being female and embracing motherhood.
-This is a story that follows two women, a generation apart in age who share a passion for their work and motherhood.
+With an understated but unmistakable writing style, Maggie O'Farrell writes about finding love, the essence of being female, and embracing motherhood.
+This is a story that follows two women, a generation apart in age, who share a passion for their work and motherhood.
 Each has a dynamic personality and is easy to care about.
-Although both stories are engaging, personally I found Lexie's story more compelling.
-She is a free spirited soul, who at 19 moves to 1950's London, lives her life with passion, discovers her true self and develops into a remarkably talented woman.
-The other is Elina whose story revolves around a difficult childbirth and the struggles of early parenthood.
+Although both stories are engaging, I found Lexie's story more compelling.
+She is a free-spirited soul who, at 19, moves to 1950s London, lives her life with passion, discovers her true self, and develops into a remarkably talented woman.
+The other is Elina, whose story revolves around a difficult childbirth and the struggles of early parenthood.
 Maggie O'Farrell does an outstanding job describing the postpartum period a woman experiences and also the major impact a baby has on a new mother and a marriage.
-One thing that bothered me was until the end when everything merged together, I felt like I was reading two unrelated short stories in alternating chapters.
+One thing that bothered me was that until the end when everything merged together, I felt like I was reading two unrelated short stories in alternating chapters.
 Trying to discern the connection between the two was distracting, at least for me.
-In summary, a fascinating story with many twists that will have appeal to those who appreciate a more literary writing style and engaging characters.
+In summary, a fascinating story with many twists that will appeal to those who appreciate a more literary writing style and engaging characters.
 Winner of the 2010 Costa Award.

-This is a book that in a very real sense captures what it means to be a wife and mother.
-The issues of being a new mother and a working woman with a child are beautifully outlined showing how having a child changes a woman and the dynamics of a marriage.
-It also shines a light on relationships; those between man and woman and between parent and child.
-This book will appeal to book clubs who enjoy a more literary read with the main focus of the book character development.
+This is a book that, in a very real sense, captures what it means to be a wife and mother.
+The issues of being a new mother and a working woman with a child are beautifully outlined, showing how having a child changes a woman and the dynamics of a marriage.
+It also sheds light on relationships, including those between man and woman and between parent and child.
+This book will appeal to book clubs who enjoy a more literary read, with the primary focus of the book being character development.

 Discussion Questions